juanwolf/mysql-binlog-replicator/README.md

 Thanks to [shykio](https://github.com/shyiko) and his [mysql-binlog-connector-java](https://github.com/shyiko/mysql-binlog-connector-java), the mysql-binlog-replicator will detect every update of the binlog file from your mysqll server and then replicate it to your CRUD repository.

+### Example ###

+You can find an example of how to use it here : [mysql-binlog-replicator-example](http://github.com/juanwolf/mysql-binlog-replicator-example)

+## Enhancement ##

+The project does not support nested documents and does not apply indexes (could be a feature in next releases).